korcankaraokcu/PINCE/CONTRIBUTING.md

 ([CE#358](https://github.com/cheat-engine/cheat-engine/issues/358))
 - Extend search_referenced_strings with relative search
 - Consider adding type guessing for the StackView
-- Implement a psuedo-terminal for the inferior like edb does(idk if necessary, we don't usually target CLI games, up to debate)
+- Implement a pseudo-terminal for the inferior like edb does(idk if necessary, we don't usually target CLI games, up to debate)
 - Try to optimize TrackBreakpoint and TrackWatchpoint return data structures further, adding an id field might simplify traversing of the tree, performance tests are required
 - Implement extra MemoryViewerWindow tabs(not really critical right now, up to debate)
 - ~~Consider removing the command file layer of IPC system for debugcore.send_command to speed up things~~